 Like us, mold spores are living creatures.
 Also like you and me—or at least me—mold thrives in damp dark places like in a bathtub.

 More than 100,000 Types of Mold

-Mold is a fungus, there are more than 100,000 types, and it can reproduce via spores.
+Mold is a fungus.
+There are more than 100,000 types of mold, and it can reproduce via spores.
 Molds that you may find in your bathroom go by different names such as:

 - And (cue the horror music) stachybotrys charatum and stachybotrys chlorohalonata, aka black mold.